Powerful Aviation SMS When Implemented Properly

 In 2009, SMS Pro created the first electronic, Web-based flight risk assessment tool (FRAT).
 Our FRAT was designed as a secondary, supplemental risk management tool based on the FAA's paper-based FRAT.

 Within six months, SMS Pro competitors started adding FRAT to their systems and marketed FRAT as the cornerstone of their SMS initiatives.
 I could call out names, but this will not improve safety.
-These competitors spent considerable sums on visually-impactful Web marketing to convince corporate flight departments that FRATs will make them safe and satisfy requirements.
+These competitors spent considerable sums on visually impactful Web marketing to convince corporate flight departments that FRATs will make them safe and satisfy requirements.

 These FRAT-dependent SMS implementations are easy to spot and they are the result of groupthink.
-Managers allowed someone else to do their critical thinking for them.
-Consequently, if you have a FRAT-dependent SMS, I recommend that you conduct a gap analysis before you change your SMS implementation to attract and capture opportunities.
+Managers allow someone else to do their critical thinking for them.
+Consequently, if you have an FRAT-dependent SMS, I recommend that you conduct a gap analysis before you change your SMS implementation to attract and capture opportunities.
 Why?
 Because your SMS was implemented based on false presumptions.
 I'm willing to bet that there are many other deficiencies in your SMS.

 How would I know this?
 I work with four FRAT-dependent operators who focus on flight operations and not "organization-wide operations."
 An SMS was not designed just for pilots.